History of Festival of Speech

 During the past twenty years the following schools have hosted Festival of Speech:

-Students should plan to arrive at Abbotsleigh at least 30 minutes prior to the event in which they are participating.
-They should then register at a location to be advised and proceed to their section venues which will be listed in the Programme.
+Students should plan to arrive at Brigidine at least 30 minutes prior to the event in which they are participating.
+They should then register at a location to be advised and proceed to their section venues which will be listed in the program.
 Students are responsible for getting to their event on time and lateness may preclude participation.

-We are grateful to Abbotsleigh's Principal, Mrs Judith Poole and her staff for hosting Festival of Speech 2016, with special thanks extended to the girls of Abbotsleigh who will be volunteering their services to assist on the day.
+We are grateful to Brigidine's Principal, Mrs Jane Curran and her staff for hosting Festival of Speech 2018, with special thanks extended to the girls of Brigidine College who will be volunteering their services to assist on the day.
 We wish good luck to all the participating schools and students and welcome our country schools who will be travelling long distances to join us on the day.